Pranjal-1515/KUBERNETES_NOTES/How Kubernetes Work/README.md

 The kube-proxy makes sure connections to the service IP and port end up at one of the pods backing that service (or other, non-pod service endpoints).
 When a service is backed by more than one pod, the proxy performs load balancing across those pods.

+## HOW THE DNS SERVER WORKS
+All the pods in the cluster are configured to use the cluster’s internal DNS server by default.
+This allows pods to easily look up services by name or even the pod’s IP addresses in the case of headless services.
+ The DNS server pod is exposed through the kube-dns service, allowing the pod to be moved around the cluster, like any other pod.
+The service’s IP address is specified as the nameserver in the /etc/resolv.conf file inside every container deployed in the cluster.
+The kube-dns pod uses the API server’s watch mechanism to observe changes to Services and Endpoints and updates its DNS records with every change, allowing its clients to always get (fairly) up-to-date DNS information.
+I say fairly because during the time between the update of the Service or Endpoints resource and the time the DNS pod receives the watch notification, the DNS records may be invalid.

+## HOW (MOST) INGRESS CONTROLLERS WORK
+Unlike the DNS add-on, you’ll find a few different implementations of Ingress controllers, but most of them work in the same way.
+An Ingress controller runs a reverse proxy server (like Nginx, for example), and keeps it configured according to the Ingress, Service, and Endpoints resources defined in the cluster.
+The controller thus needs to observe those resources (again, through the watch mechanism) and change the proxy server’s config every time one of them changes.
+ Although the Ingress resource’s definition points to a Service, Ingress controllers forward traffic to the service’s pod directly instead of going through the service IP.
+This affects the preservation of client IPs when external clients connect through the Ingress controller, which makes them preferred over Services in certain use cases.